gregorio-project/hyphen-la/patterns/generation/README.md

 ### `variatio.lua`

-This script creates orthographic variants an already hyphenated word.
+This script creates orthographic variants of an already hyphenated word.
 The input has to follow the same conventions as the output of `divisio.lua`.

 #### Usage
 	lua5.3 variatio.lua [options] [< inputfile] [> outputfile]